pprometey/che-dev-blog/che-dev-blog/devops/guides/sgs/Obsidian + Quartz + Cloudflare Pages (en).md

 Project name | Specify the domain name you'd like to have before .pages.dev.
 The project name determines your site's address Production branch | main
 Framework preset | None
-Build command | `mkdir -p quartz/content && cp -r che-dev-blog/. quartz/content/ && cd quartz && npm install && npx quartz build`
+Build command | `mkdir -p quartz/content && find che-dev-blog -mindepth 1 -maxdepth 1 -exec mv {} quartz/content/ \; && cd quartz && npm install && npx quartz build`
 Build output directory | `quartz/public`

 - Press Save and deploy.
 Your site will be deployed in about a minute.
-The site will be available at: <https://chernyavsky.pages.dev>
+The site will be available at: <https://chernyavsky.pages.dev>.
+The code for this project is on GitHub: https://github.com/pprometey/che-dev-blog

 From now on, every time you push changes to the main branch on GitHub, Cloudflare Pages will rebuild and update your site automatically.